MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-solution.md

 ms.date: 09/06/2023
 ---

-# Add cloud flow, desktop flow and connection reference
+# Add a cloud flow, desktop flow and connection reference to a solution

 If you've followed the article [for configuring ALM for desktop flows](alm-intro.md), at this point you've created a solution.
 Now, add a desktop flow and a cloud flow to this solution.
 If you haven't created a solution yet, [create a publisher and a solution](/power-platform/alm/solution-concepts-alm#solution-lifecycle)